- Our City

 The best way to mitigate stormwater impacts from development is to use practices to treat, store, and infiltrate runoff onsite before it can impact downstream water bodies.
 By requiring site designs that reduce imperviousness, increase infiltration, and provide water volume storage, water quantity and water quality can be improved.

 Enforce a Post-Construction Site Runoff Control Policy Ordinance

 This addresses control of runoff from building activities after construction is complete.
 This includes the promotion of stormwater detention and retention, grass swales, bio-retention swales, riparian buffers, and proper operation and maintenance of these facilities.

 Implement Site Plan Review of Post-Construction Runoff Controls

 This implements procedures and acceptance criteria for the review of controls for NPDES-permitted construction sites.

 Inspect Runoff Control Devices

-This addresses inspection and review of stormwater control devices and structures for proper maintenance.
+This addresses the inspection and review of stormwater control devices and structures for proper maintenance.
 It includes providing educational material to landowners.

-This outlines the measures to be implemented which reduce flooding, reduce erosion in ditches and streams, improve water quality and reduce degradation of habitat for fish and wildlife.
+This outlines the measures to be implemented which reduce flooding, reduce erosion in ditches and streams, improve water quality and reduce the degradation of habitat for fish and wildlife.